mkKreations/MockStore/README.md

 ## Description

-MockStore is a custom clone of the iOS App Store!
-The main purpose is to replicate the collection view layout of the App Store to demonstrate the power of Compositional Layout and DiffableDataSource - features introduced in iOS 13!
+MockStore is a custom clone of the iOS App Store.
+The main purpose is to replicate the collection view layout of the App Store to demonstrate the power of Compositional Layout and Diffable Datasource - features introduced in iOS 13.
 The app currently contains the principal collection view layout found in the App Store using JSON data loaded from the bundle.
 That data is then presented in a single collection view that has varying cells/layouts based on section.

-The app uses a custom app icon created in the Sketch project included in this repo!
+MockStore uses a custom app icon created in the Sketch project that is within in this repo!

 ## Features